NJ Hispanic Research & Information Center Newark Public Library

 Founding Member of Mercer County Hispanic Association (MECHA)

-This project was made possible by a grant from the New Jersey Historical Commission, a division of the Department of State.
-Any views, findings, conclusions or recommendations expressed in this project do not necessarily represent those of the New Jersey Historical Commission.
+This project was made possible by a grant from the New Jersey Historical Commission, a division of the Department of State and the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.
+Any views, findings, conclusions or recommendations expressed in this project do not necessarily represent those of the National Endowment for the Humanities or the New Jersey Council for the Humanities.

 Additionally, any views, findings, conclusions or recommendations expressed in this project do not necessarily represent those of the Newark Public Library or the New Jersey Research and Information Center at the Newark Public Library.